GSA-TTS/identity-handbook/_articles/slack.md

 - `@login-devops-team` Group to tag the Login.gov devops team
 - `@login-partnerships-team` Group to address Login.gov partnerships team members
+- `@login-ux-feds` Group to tag the Login.gov UX federal employees
+- `@login-ux-practice` Group to tag all of the Login.gov UX practitioners
+- `@login-ux-ops` Group to tag the Login.gov UX Operations team
 - `@github-admins-login` members of this group can edit [`identity-core`](https://github.com/orgs/18F/teams/identity-core) GitHub team membership

 ### Sprint Team Handles